Reducing plastic waste when buying household cleaners

 Best for reducing plastic

 - Bio D – bulk sizes and refill stations.
-Majority of single bottles and bulk sizes are 100% Recycled plastic, apart from 20 litre bulk refill containers.
+All bottles are 100% recycled plastic, apart from 20 litre refill containers which can be returned to refill.

 - SESI – refill only from stockists